PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Rescuetime 2019 year in review metrics](/images/stats/2019/yir/rescuetime-yir-by-category-dashboard.png "Rescuetime 2019 year in review metrics")](/images/stats/2019/yir/rescuetime-yir-by-category-dashboard.png "")
 [![Rescuetime 2019 year in review metrics](/images/stats/2019/yir/rescuetime-goals.png "Rescuetime 2019 year in review metrics")](/images/stats/2019/yir/rescuetime-goals.png "")

-I had a lot more productive hours than I had in 2017 or 2018 and this is a good thing. :)
+**I had a lot more productive hours than I had in 2017 or 2018** and this is a good thing. 🙂

 ## Music